seanblonien/deep-enum-core/README.md

 > Make a deeply nested **enum of constant values** that provides type-safety for those constants

-> OR, make a deeply nested enum **from an object's interface** to provide full type-safety for getting/setting those nested properties on that interface
+> OR, make a deeply nested enum from an *object's interface* to provide **full type-safety for accessing those properties** on that interface

 - [Installation](#installation)
 - [Usage](#usage)